UniQHW/OptoGlitch/README.md

 With sample rate, color accuracy and parse time rises.

 Further, we tend to reach the end of an threshold, as change in the mean reduces with more values provided.

-Finally, the Arduino provides one additional property that reduce error, being the `transition` property.
+Another property that can greatly reduce error is the `transition` property.
 Just like the mean sample rate, the transition property can be set through the serial console via the `set transition` command.
 The transition property defines the given time in ms for the LED to change its brightness.
 Giving the LED more time to change its brightness reduces the risk of developing artifacts from the previous pixel value.
 By default the transition time is set to 0, as such an error often provides desired aesthetics.

 Original: